Between Lake and Peaks

 Luxury and History on the Shores of Lake Zell

-During the First World War the house was used as a military hospital for a time before it became a meeting place for international society again in the 1920s.
+During the First World War, the hotel was used as a military hospital was used as for a time before it became a meeting place for international society again in the 1920s.

 Today, the hotel combines historical elegance with modern comfort: